GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 The gtk_header_bar_set_show_close_button() function has been renamed to the more accurate name gtk_header_bar_set_show_title_buttons().
 The corresponding getter and the property itself have also been renamed.
+ The default value of the property is now %TRUE instead of %FALSE.

 The gtk_header_bar_set_custom_title() function has been renamed to the more accurate name gtk_header_bar_set_title_widget().
 The